VanAltrades/crystal_lake_ee_vail_addition_alley/README.md

 <dd> - A homeowner requests a site inspection and written determination of the alley by the City's Fire Chief/Fire Department.</dd>
 <dd> - Of concern is whether the City is pursuing a strategy which conflicts with IFC §503.4 and §A-400(E)(6), while exposing itself to damages from City residents (e.g., by impairing emergency access, by increasing homeowner insurance costs).</dd>

+<dt>2025-09-07</dt>
+<dd> - A renter for ~10 years confirms the City used to mow the alley but ceased doing so without notice.
+The renter stated their lack of alley maintenance adjacent to his property is due to the City no longer maintaining the area.</dd>

 <dt>2025-09-09</dt>
 <dd> - The City, represented by the Mayor, City Planner, and City Engineer, request and met with homeowners who made statements at City Council Meetings.</dd>
 <dd> - The City shared printed voting results of their previously mailed false dilemma regarding alley options.</dd>